You can record full or partial refunds on a member's account to balance it out. The article will show you how.

 Make sure to use the same number for the credit note as the one that you used for the refund receipt in QuickBooks.

-Note: Depending on the sync behaviour of your QuickBooks integration you might have to remove the credit note that OfficeRND creates in QuickBooks upon syncing.
+Note: Depending on the sync behavior of your QuickBooks integration you might have to remove the credit note that OfficeRND creates in QuickBooks upon syncing.

 Sync automatically on create/update

 Unless you manually sync the credit note, that you've created the credit note will not automatically appear in QuickBooks.

 You can disable the Enable Sync option to make sure the credit note doesn't get synced to QuickBooks.

 After following all those steps everything should be reconciled in both systems - there should be a credit note in OfficeRND and a Refund Receipt in QuickBooks.